β Last Update: Jul 31, 2024 @ 3:47 am

 Water storage in self-contained vehicles must meet the following criteria:

-- Sufficient Size and Volume: Tanks should hold enough water for three days for the maximum number of occupants.
+• Sufficient Size and Volume: Tanks should hold enough water for three days for the maximum number of occupants.

-- Durability and Suitability: Tanks must be designed for storing drinking water and be made of durable, safe materials.
+• Durability and Suitability: Tanks must be designed for storing drinking water and be made of durable, safe materials.

-- Protection from Contamination and Deterioration: Tanks must be protected from contamination, UV damage, and bacterial growth, such as legionella.
+• Protection from Contamination and Deterioration: Tanks must be protected from contamination, UV damage, and bacterial growth, such as legionella.

-- Support and Security: Tanks must be securely installed and supported to prevent damage or leaks while the vehicle is in motion.
+• Support and Security: Tanks must be securely installed and supported to prevent damage or leaks while the vehicle is in motion.

-β Waste disposal facilities in self-contained vehiclesΒ must include adequate facilities for containing and disposing of blackwaterΒ (from toilets)Β and greywaterΒ (from sinks and showers).
+โœ… Waste disposal facilities in self-contained vehiclesย must include adequate facilities for containing and disposing of blackwaterย (from toilets)ย and greywaterย (from sinks and showers).

 3.6.
 Safety Measures